RaspberryPiFoundation/sauce-design-system/README.md

 In order to do so, your application must meet the requirements as detailed in the "For Developers / Getting Started" documentation.
 The following points are essential:

-* Your application *must* run on the same version of NodeJS as Sauce (currently 12.18.1)
+- Your application _must_ run on the same version of NodeJS as Sauce (currently 12.18.2)
-* Your Node dependencies *should* be installed through `npm`.
+- Your Node dependencies _should_ be installed through `npm`.
 If this isn't possible then this should still work for Yarn.

 If those two points are satisfied, and you're able to include Sauce in your application as the "For Developers / Getting Started" documentation, you're ready to test a local copy of Sauce.